Villa Group Update-Protect Your Membership from Scams

-Unfortunately, as you are probably already aware, scams are a regularly-occurring circumstance within the timeshare and vacation ownership industry.
+Unfortunately, as you are probably already aware, scams are a regularly-occurring circumstance within the vacation ownership industry.
 We want to help you protect your valuable investment with some educational resources directly from our legal department and our industry partners.

 We are working hard to assist you in identifying and avoiding these deceitful tactics and unwanted calls.
 We hope the items below will help answer all of your questions, but if not, call us at 1-800-852-4755 to speak with an experienced agent.
 Together with law enforcement, we can fight these scammers and protect our industry.

 How can I be sure I have been contacted by a Scam Artist?

 The unfortunate truth is that you cannot always know for sure—it’s confusing to know who is on the other end of the phone.
 Trust your gut: if something seems too good to be true, it probably is.
 Scam artists are experts at what they do, and you may be confused about the legitimacy of the person on the end of the line.
 You may wonder who sent you the email offering to rent out your vacation ownership.
 Sometimes the criminal will provide you with a company name that seems legitimate and that you can look up on the internet.
 Other times the company may pose as our organization or a resort, or say they are calling “on behalf of” us.
 And most commonly, you may get no information except a name and a telephone number.